HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ## Set up TLS for PostgreSQL
-To configure Label Studio Enterprise to use TLS for end-client connections with PostgreSQL, do the following:
+To configure Label Studio to use TLS for end-client connections with PostgreSQL, do the following:

 1. Enable TLS for your PostgreSQL instance and save Root TLS certificate, client certificate and its key for the next steps.
 2. Create a Kubernetes secret with your certificates, replacing `<PATH_TO_CA>`, `<PATH_TO_CLIENT_CRT>` and `<PATH_TO_CLIENT_KEY>` with paths to your certificates: